uriwa2245/NavigationTracker/README.md

 ### Important Notes

-- The project uses Vercel version 3 configuration
+- The project uses Vercel version 2 configuration
-- Build process is handled by `vercel-build.sh` script
+- Build process is handled by Vercel's static build system
 - API routes are served through serverless functions in `/api` directory
 - Static files are served from the built client application